alexandrezlima/documentations/docs/orbitcamera.md

 With these two settings, you will be able to use touch on supported devices such as mobiles.
 Using a two-finger pinch motion, you can zoom in and out.
 With two taps on the screen, you can focus on an object or a point.
 You can rotate either by swiping a finger on the screen or using the right analog stick.
 Finally, you can move the camera (pan) using the left analog stick.

 ### Screenshots and album
+You can take screenshots using the `P` key or the `Screenshot` button at the bottom center of the screen.
+You can check all the photos taken in the album by pressing `G` or the `Album` buttom at the bottom center of the screen.

+It is possible to customize it as well by editing the `W_ScreenshotAndAlbum` widget or editing the keys in the `BP_OrbitCamera` blueprint (at `Content → OrbitCamera → Blueprints` folder).

+You can edit both screenshot path and resolution.
+To edit the path, make sure to mark `bCustomScreenshotPath` variable as `True`.
+Then, you can set the custom path in two ways:
+	1) call the function `SetScreenshotPath` (for example in the begin play node) and pass your path as a parameter; or
+	2) set the `CustomScreenshotPath` string variable with your custom path.

+To edit the resolution open the `GetScreenshotResolution` function in the `BP_OrbitCamera` blueprint and edit the resolution return.
+By default, the screenshot resolution is the same as your application window size.

 ### Variables
 You can find the variables descriptions below.
 All the variables have a tooltip in the project (to check there, just hover over the variable!).